 These small steps prevent disease transmission at work as well as help employees do their jobs safely.
 Think about how much more danger you are in if you are sick and still trying to do your job.
 If you become injured or ill while at work, it is beneficial to speak to an experienced lawyer to determine if you are eligible for workers’ compensation.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Help Injured Workers Who Received Improper First Aid
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Help Injured Workers Who Received Improper First Aid

-Injured workers should get in touch with our Downingtown workers’ compensation lawyers at Wusinich & Sweeney, LLC as soon as possible.
+Injured workers should get in touch with our Downingtown workers’ compensation lawyers at Wusinich, Sweeney & Ryan, LLC as soon as possible.
 We will review your case and how you were treated during and after your accident.
 Call us at 610-594-1600 or contact us online for a free consultation.
 Located in Exton, Pennsylvania, we serve clients throughout Downingtown, West Chester, Exton, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.